- 3-Minute Article

 Get Ready to Retire: A Checklist for the Decade Before Your Retirement Date

-Consider these important tasks that can help secure your plan as you approach retirement.
+Consider these important tasks that can help secure your plans as you approach retirement.

-- What can I do to help keep my retirement plans on track?
+- What can I do to help keep my plans for retirement on track?

-- How much emergency fund should I have heading into retirement?
+- How much money should I have in an emergency fund heading into retirement?

 - How often should I adjust my asset allocation?

-Taking a series of steps in the 10 years before retirement can help protect a plan, create a smoother transition, and achieve the retirement lifestyle you’ve envisioned.
-Here’s a checklist of tasks to help organize the final stages of planning before a target retirement date:
+Taking a series of steps in the 10 years before retirement can help protect your plans, create a smoother transition, and achieve the retirement lifestyle you’ve envisioned.
+The checklist below can help you organize the final stages of planning before your target retirement date.

 Review your savings

-Check current balances in retirement accounts and review your savings plan to see if you’re on track to meet retirement goals.
+Check current balances in retirement accounts and review your savings plan to see if you’re on track to meet your retirement goals.

 According to the Department of Labor, retirees should plan on needing 80% of their pre-retirement income to cover expenses in retirement.1 For someone with a household income of $125,000 before retirement, that would mean roughly generating $100,000 annually from a range of income sources.
 A financial professional can help develop a personalized retirement savings target.